 Welcome to West Pennine Windsurfing Club, possibly the best windsurfing club in the North West of England.
 Located in the Pennines above Rochdale, Lancashire, we offer clean wind, cleaner water and a great clubhouse with hot showers.
 Annual membership is great value with opportunities for board storage and we offer temporary day membership for prospective new members.
 So if you're learning, still trying to crack that carve gybe or need somewhere to practice your flakas, get in touch and come for a sail.
+Alternatively, if you're interested in wingfoiling, paddleboarding, canoeing or kayaking we offer those too.

 The water is relatively clean and the sailable area is about 375m x 800m.
 There is a good Clubhouse with changing facilities and hot showers, cooking facilities, plenty of free parking, ample grass rigging areas between car park and water, and a safety boat that is launched or ready to go when there are powerboat-qualified members present.
 Above all, it’s a friendly environment in which windsurfers of all abilities are encouraged.
 We have new members who have passed their RYA Start Windsurfing course, and some older, returning windsurfers who have rediscovered the delights of the sport …. and most of us somewhere in between.